Norbyte/ositools/APIDocs.md

 `query NRD_CharacterGetStatString([in](CHARACTERGUID)_Character, [in](STRING)_Stat, [out](STRING)_Value)`

 Returns a stat value of the specified character. `_Stat` must be one of the following:
-Name, Level, CurrentVitality, CurrentArmor, CurrentMagicArmor, ArmorAfterHitCooldownMultiplier, MagicArmorAfterHitCooldownMultiplier, CurrentAP, BonusActionPoints, Experience, Reputation, Flanked, Karma, MaxVitality, BaseMaxVitality, MaxArmor, BaseMaxArmor, MaxMagicArmor, BaseMaxMagicArmor, Sight, BaseSight, MaxSummons, BaseMaxSummons.
+Name, Level, CurrentVitality, CurrentArmor, CurrentMagicArmor, ArmorAfterHitCooldownMultiplier, MagicArmorAfterHitCooldownMultiplier, CurrentAP, BonusActionPoints, Experience, Reputation, Flanked, Karma, MaxVitality, BaseMaxVitality, MaxArmor, BaseMaxArmor, MaxMagicArmor, BaseMaxMagicArmor, Sight, BaseSight, MaxSummons, BaseMaxSummons, MaxResistance, HasTwoHandedWeapon, CharacterGuid.
-In addition, any attribute from the [AttributeFlags enumeration](#attributeflags) can be retrieved.
+In addition, any attribute from the [AttributeFlags enumeration](#attributeflags) or [StatCharacterFlags enumeration](#statcharacterflags) can be retrieved.

 If `_Character` is a nonexistent character or no stat named `_Stat` exists, the query fails.